 - Motivate your employees to recycle by providing respective bins and education.

-- Optimise energy consumption with LED lighting and motion sensors.
+- Optimise your office’s energy consumption with LED lighting and motion sensors.
 Did you know that a 20% reduction in energy costs can bring the same financial benefit to most businesses as a 5% increase in turnover?

 - Donate or recycle waste, such as old office furniture.

-8. Consumer Education
+8. Educate the Consumer

 Although many consumers are already well-educated about sustainability, brands can continue to promote sustainable practices and initiatives.